-1) Your Boss rides out of town
+1) YOUR BOSS saddles up and rides out of town

 Whatever the reason, if the person who either hired you or promoted you leaves, get busy.
 Update your resume and practice your interview skills.
 New bosses have a strong tendency to move out existing talent to bring in their own people.

-2) The company’s mole in your midst
+2) The company’s MOLE in your midst